 Prior to the Civil War abolitionists were active in the city.
 In the forefront was African-American Stephen Myers who was the “conductor” of the Albany stop on the Underground Railroad.
 With the outbreak of war, Albany again served as a major supply center, providing men for battle through the 25th regiment, Burgesses Corps, Albany Zouaves, the 3rd, 10th, 43rd, and 91st regiments.
 In 1864 the Army Relief Bazaar held in Academy Park raised approximately $82,000 to assist the Union.

 There were in the 20th century a number of governors residing in the mansion on Eagle Street who made their mark on the national scene.
 Although unsuccessful in their attempts to win the U.S. presidency, Governor Charles Evans Hughes became Chief Justice of the U.S. Supreme Court, Alfred E. Smith (the first Roman Catholic to be nominated by the Democrats) lost to Herbert Hoover.
 Governor Thomas Dewey thought he had defeated Harry Truman at the polls only to discover on the following morning that his dream was never to become a reality.
-Nelson A. Rockefeller was responsible for a number of physical changes in the city (including the building of the Empire State Plaza complex and establishment of a state-wide university system) but never accomplished his goal to become president of the United States.
+Nelson A. Rockefeller while responsible for a number of physical changes in the city (including the building of the Empire State Plaza complex and establishment of a state-wide university system) never accomplished his goal to become president of the United States.
 He did, however, under Gerald Ford briefly serve as vice president.

 On the local scene the mayors governing Albany for the latter part of the 19th century alternated every few years between Democrat and Republican.
 It was with the beginning of the 20th century that a “reform” William “Billy” Barnes took control of the city’s Republican party.
 Possibly having some of the same instincts as his grandfather, Thurlow Weed, he evolved into the political boss of what was known as the Barnes machine.
 (1900-1920)